18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 - **Software Engineering Practices:** Ability to apply tools, technologies, and established engineering best practices to help deliver innovative technical solutions and products.
 - **Communication:** Ability to communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
 - **Technical Strategy:** The ability to advise on technical strategy, agile development, software tools, and technical architecture.
-- **18F Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.
+- **TTS Core Values Alignment:** The ability to work with integrity, transparency and resiliency in civic minded or high impact environment.

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).